-Assessment is an ongoing process aimed at understanding and improving how effective an institution is in achieving its goals.
+Assessment is an ongoing, systematic process aimed at understanding and improving institutional effectiveness and student learning.
+At Concord University, assessment supports the mission to provide accessible, affordable, high-quality, and student-centered education, along with integrated support services.
 An effective assessment program should lead to quality improvement and achieving institutional, programmatic, and course goals and objectives.
 Concord University's commitment to assessment is grounded in its mission to provide accessible, affordable, high-quality, and student-centered teaching and learning opportunities strengthened by integrated support services and co-curricular programs.